 Finalising the cancellation process with an attractive offer to stay is a clever way to keep customers on-board.
 The customer may already be considering moving to a competitor’s service, so why not try to undercut them?
 By limiting the offer to four months it makes comparison with the competitor more difficult — especially if the other service is charged annually.
 The reduced price and the additional layer of doubt may be enough to derail the leaving process.

-To retain customers it may be prudent to ignore good user experience practices and adopt a more disruptive approach.
-Slowing a user down or introducing doubt might be enough for them to abort the leaving process altogether.
+If retaining customers at any cost is your key objective then you can ignore good user experience practices and adopt some of the 'dark patterns' detailed above.
+Slowing a user down or introducing doubt might be enough for them to abort the leaving process altogether, but this comes at a cost.

 This article was originally posted on Medium 20th July 2016